Achillea millefolium: Traditional medicine

 A. millefolium was used in traditional medicine, in part due to its astringent properties and the mild laxative effect of its leaves.
 It was used in ancient times to heal wounds and stop bleeding, and in the 16th century, the crushed leaves were used to stop nosebleeds.

 North American varieties were traditionally used by many Native American nations.
 The Navajo considered it a "life medicine" and chewed the plant for toothaches and used its infusions for earaches.
+Chumash people boiled the plant and the resulting liquid was held in the mouth to reduce toothaches; they also mashed the plants and applied the mash onto cuts and sores as a poultice or to calm bleeding wounds.
 The Miwok in California used the plant as an analgesic and head cold remedy.
 Native American nations used the plant for healing cuts and abrasions, relief from earaches and throat infections, as well as for an eyewash.
 Yarrow was used by Plains indigenous peoples to reduce pain or fever and aid sleep.
 Some Ojibwe people used a decoction of yarrow leaves on hot stones and inhaled it to treat headaches, or applied decoctions of the root onto skin for its stimulating effect.